-Admission: €10/adult, €9/child (under 3 y/o free), €9/student (with student ID), €9/senior (65+), Free for jobseekers, carers, frontline healthcare & retail workers.
+Admission: €10/adult, €8/child (under 3 y/o free), €8/student (with student ID)/over 65s, €23/2 adults and up to four children, Free for jobseekers, carers, frontline healthcare & retail workers.

-Admission: €10/adult, €8/student & senior.
+Admission: €10/adult, €8/student & senior, €20/2 adults and up to three children.
 Booking advised.

 Admission: €8/adult, €4/teenager (12-17 years), €4/student (18+, with student ID), €6/senior (60+)

-Leaders of many rebellions, including the 1916 Rising, were detained and executed here; and countless convicts were imprisoned within these walls before their exile to Australia in the 18th and 19th centuries.
-Today, it has been restored as a museum that hosts exhibitions and welcomes thousands of visitors each year.
+Leaders of many rebellions, including the 1916 Rising, were detained and executed here.
+Countless convicts were also imprisoned within these walls before their exile to Australia.
+Today, the building is a museum that hosts exhibitions and welcomes thousands of visitors each year.